 Charlene Smith began as a paralegal in 2008 when she joined the United States Army.
 As a soldier in the U.S. Army, Charlene was employed at Fort Richardson, Alaska as a member of the United States Army Alaska Judge Advocate General’s office where she primarily did criminal work.
-Upon separating from the Army, Charlene returned to Bismarck and became a paralegal for a busy law firm where she primarily worked in the family law arena.
+Upon separation from the Army, Charlene returned to Bismarck in 2011 to work as a family law paralegal.

-Charlene resides in Bismarck with Bryan and her two faithful companions, Orion and Lucy.
-She is the mother of two adult boys, Joshua and Caleb, and a daughter-in-law, Natalie.
-In her free time, Charlene enjoys spending time with her dogs, tending to her garden (summer) or gaming with her children and other family members.
+Charlene resides in Bismarck with Bryan and her two faithful canine companions, Orion and Lucy.
+She is the mother of two adult boys.
+In her free time, Charlene enjoys spending time with her dogs, tending to her garden during the North Dakota summer, and gaming with her children and other family members.